MetPX/sarracenia/docs/source/Reference/sr3.1.rst

 While one can manage configuration files using the *add*, *remove*, *list*, *edit*, *disable*, and *enable* actions, one can also do all of the same activities manually by manipulating files in the settings directory.
-The configuration files for an sr_subscribe configuration called *myflow* would be here:
+The configuration files for an sr3 configuration called *myflow* would be here:

  - linux: ~/.config/sarra/subscribe/myflow.conf (as per: `XDG Open Directory Specication <https://specifications.freedesktop.org/basedir-spec/basedir-spec-0.6.rst>`_ )